Alexei Navalny: Case

-Home arrest and limitations
+House arrest and limitations

 Following the imputed violation of travel restrictions, Navalny was placed under house arrest and prohibited from communicating with anyone other than his family, lawyers, and investigators on 28 February 2014.
 Navalny claimed the arrest was politically motivated, and he filed a complaint to the European Court of Human Rights.
 On 7 July, he declared the complaint had been accepted and given priority; the court compelled the Government of Russia to provide answers to a questionnaire.

-The home arrest, in particular, prohibited usage of the internet; however, new posts were released under his social media accounts after the arrest was announced.
+The house arrest, in particular, prohibited usage of the internet; however, new posts were released under his social media accounts after the arrest was announced.
 A 5 March post claimed the accounts were controlled by his Anti-Corruption Foundation teammates and his wife Yulia.
-On 13 March his LiveJournal blog was blocked in Russia, because, according to the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor), "functioning of the given web page breaks the regulation of the juridical decision of the bail hearing of a citizen against whom a criminal case has been initiated".
-Navalny's associates started a new blog, navalny.com, and the LiveJournal blog was eventually abolished, with the last post published on 9 July.
+On 13 March, his LiveJournal blog was blocked in Russia, because, according to the Federal Service for Supervision of Communications, Information Technology, and Mass Media (Roskomnadzor), "functioning of the given web page breaks the regulation of the juridical decision of the bail hearing of a citizen against whom a criminal case has been initiated".

-The home arrest was eased a number of times: On 21 August Navalny was allowed to communicate with his co-defendants; a journalist present in the courthouse at the moment confirmed Navalny was allowed to communicate with "anyone but the Yves Rocher case witnesses".
+The house arrest was eased a number of times: On 21 August, Navalny was allowed to communicate with his co-defendants; a journalist present in the courthouse at the moment confirmed Navalny was allowed to communicate with "anyone but the Yves Rocher case witnesses".
 On 10 October, his right to communicate with the press was confirmed by another court, and he was allowed to make comments on the case in media (Navalny's plea not to prolong the arrest was, however, rejected).
 On 19 December, he was allowed to mail correspondence to authorities and international courts.
 Navalny again pleaded not to prolong the arrest, but the plea was rejected again.